SIVARANJANI-2K/SIVARANJANI-2K/README.md

-# Hello 👋 I'm SIVARANJANI-2K
+# Hello 👋 I'm SIVARANJANI

 A Pre-Final Year Computer Science student at MIT with a passion for web development, problem-solving, and exploring various fields in computer science.
 Currently involved with the Google Developers Club at MIT.